leslie-alldridge/tech-voting-v2/README.md

 CX Tech Feedback

 ### Todo

-- Deploy (done 23/12/2018)
+- Deploy (done 26/01/2018)

 - decided to add badge, just need to change it so badges show on page load, instead of toggle to do this i'm thinking about having a seperate action to find admin comments and store them in props, then on render we can say 'show this <i> badge if they exist in this.props.adminComment

-- deploy app and test password reset functionality on heroku
+- deploy app and test password reset functionality on heroku (in progress)

 - write code so error msgs are temporarily displayed in to to say (user alr exists etc)